 Jane Eyre follows the story of Jane Eyre herself from when she was only 10 years old.
-She is an orphan who lives in Gateshead Hall where her uncle’s family lives.
+She was an orphan who lived in Gateshead Hall where her uncle’s family lived.
 When her uncle died, she was left with her uncle’s family who mistreated her.
 Later on, she was sent to Lowood School, a charity boarding school for girls managed by Mr. Brocklehurst.

 She was introduced to the latter by her aunt who also cautioned him that Jane Eyre tends to lie about things.
 Right after, Jane spoke up to her aunt and told her that she would never call her aunt again and she would tell the people in Lowood how she was treated badly in Gateshead Hall.

 “No sight so sad as that of a naughty child,” he began, “especially a naughty little girl.
 Do you know where the wicked go after death?”

 “They go to hell,” was my ready and orthodox answer.